 - Allows reader to identify the most appropriate solution based on their individual use or case

 - Provides researchers, students and growers with current concepts regarding the use of modern, environment-friendly weed control techniques

 - Presents methods of weed management—an important part of integrated weed management in the future

 - Exploits the knowledge gained from past sustainable weed management efforts

-Professors, assistant & associate professors, and lectures, researchers working in agricultural research institutes (particularly the ones who are related with pest management), and graduate & post-graduate students
+Professors, assistant & associate professors and lecturers, researchers working in agricultural research institutes (particularly those related to pest management), and graduate & post-graduate students

 2. Thermal Weed Control